Welsh Rarebit (radio programme)

 Welsh Rarebit is a British radio variety show broadcast from Cardiff by the BBC between February 1940 and December 1952.
 The title was taken from the dish of the same name.
 The show's most lasting legacy remains its closing song, "We'll Keep a Welcome".

-Program synopsis
+Programme synopsis

 Billed as "a programme of variety and topicalities", it began life as a monthly 30-minute feature in the BBC's wartime Forces Programme, and was designed for the entertainment of armed forces personnel, in particular for those whose home was in Wales, but quickly became popular generally, and from June 1941 – when production was taken over by Mai Jones, who was also responsible for such other entertainment shows as Saturday Starlight – Welsh Rarebit also featured from time to time in the schedules of the BBC Home Service.

 Although chiefly a variety show, the programme also included such regular features as Eynon Evans playing "Tommy Troubles" and Dai's Letter to the Forces, a sentimental reflection of life in Wales read by Lyn Joshua.